 Sometimes, it makes sense to have a risk-mitigation expert come in and evaluate a family’s coverage.
 The sale of a small business can mean scaling back or consolidating coverage, for example, but joining the board of a nonprofit or agreeing to hold more charitable events on your property could be cause for increasing coverage.

-Specialized property and casualty risk advisors can help families sort through their various policies and seek to bundle them to reduce costs and negotiate preferred terms.
+Specialized property and casualty risk advisors can help families sort through their various policies and seek to bundle them to reduce costs and negotiate preferred terms, such as group pricing for cybersecurity services and data recovery costs.
 Bundling policies may also be a good way to coordinate renewal dates and premium payments, as well as to streamline claims processing.

-These same experts can serve in other ways, including performing a property security assessment, advising on how to defend a property against natural disasters, completing risk evaluations of household staff, including background checks, and arranging security for business or personal travel abroad.
+These same experts can serve in other ways, including performing a property security assessment, advising on how to defend a property against natural disasters, completing risk evaluations of household staff, including background checks; arranging security for business- or personal-travel abroad.

 Even with outstanding coverage, a major loss or liability can be unsettling—perhaps traumatic.
 A well-qualified personal risk adviser should be able to work with your Morgan Stanley Financial Advisor or Private Wealth Advisor on strategies to help reduce the likelihood of a loss or lawsuit.